Poincaré disk model: Relation to the hyperboloid model

-The Poincaré disk model, as well as the Klein model, are related to the hyperboloid model projectively.
+The Poincaré disk model, as well as the Beltrami–Klein model, are related to the hyperboloid model projectively.
 If we have a point [t, x1, ..., xn] on the upper sheet of the hyperboloid of the hyperboloid model, thereby defining a point in the hyperboloid model, we may project it onto the hyperplane t = 0 by intersecting it with a line drawn through [−1, 0, ..., 0].
 The result is the corresponding point of the Poincaré disk model.

 For Cartesian coordinates (t, xi) on the hyperboloid and (yi) on the plane, the conversion formulas are:

 Compare the formulas for stereographic projection between a sphere and a plane.